 Do nothing… no seriously!

 This is a place to seriously chill out.
 While you could fill your days with boat trips, snorkelling, yoga and more, the best day I had on Holbox was the day I did nothing!
-I headed to a beach bar, feasted on tacos, drank a few mojitos and lay back and read my book.
+I headed to a beach club, feasted on tacos, drank a few mojitos and lay back and read my book.
 It was wonderful!

 Take Yourself On a Mural Tour